AliHaiderPgm/Winter/README.md

-# WINTER
+# ❄️WINTER

-Welcome to the Winter project repository!
+Welcome to the Winter Project Repository!
 This is a full-stack e-commerce store built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-The application allows users to browse a catalog of products, add items to their cart, and complete the purchase with a secure checkout process and much more.
+The application allows users to browse a catalog of products, add items to their cart, and complete the purchase with a secure checkout process, and much more.

 ## Tech Stack

 **Client:** React, SCSS, Ant Design, Bootstrap

-**Server:** Node, Express, Mongodb
+**Server:** Node, Express, MongoDB

 ## Website